🎮 Controller Configuration Format

 5. Free Range Zones: When a step is marked as a free range zone (using null in the steps array), it gets special handling with no tolerance by default.
 The threshold defines the boundaries of the free range.

-Note it is important to note that the number of step_thresholds should match the number of steps as each step threshold definition corresponds to each step.
+Note: It is important that the number of step_thresholds matches the number of steps as each step threshold definition corresponds to each step.

 Use Cases